Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

-- scaffolds for each instruction as defaults

 - thermocycle
   - template clean up
   - ability to add steps

 - json editor
-  - have a save so that model doesn't reposition cursor, but still validate each key
   - ability to drop in new JSON (requires filereader... not too hard though)
   - copy JSON like bootstrap docs (see https://github.com/blog/1365-a-more-transparent-clipboard-button)